FAQ

 3) What makes services with Dr. Hill unique?

 Numerous family physician and pediatric group practices refer to me on a regular basis, while others are referred by school staff or word of mouth.
-I have earned this reputation through my long-standing working relationships with area professionals and by presenting locally and regionally on ADHD, Bipolar, Marriage and Family Therapy, Effective Parenting, Depression, Anxiety and Stress, and Divorce Management for Adults and Children.
+I have earned this reputation through my long-standing working relationships with area professionals and by presenting locally and regionally on ADHD, Bipolar, Marriage and Family Therapy, Effective Parenting, Depression, Anxiety and Stress, and Divorce Adjustment for Adults and Children.
 Some of these specialties are rare for the Treasure Valley and are under-served locally (especially by male therapists).
 Each of these specialties represents many years of professional training and experience.
 Licensed Psychologists complete 4 years of combined academic classes and supervised clinical experience, plus another year-long supervised internship and post-doctoral supervision.

 4) How long will I have to go to counseling?